Welcome to the Precision Muon Physics Group

 Scientific Motivation

 Defining the parameters of the (new) Standard Model (SM) is a high priority of both particle and nuclear physicists.
 Important advances come from efforts to produce high-mass particles at colliders and symbiotically from precision low-energy measurements.
 These techniques give a glimpse into the fundamental nature of the SM.
 The exciting LHC discovery of the Higgs boson with mass 125 GeV/c2 helped stimulate the next generation of study.
 Truly understanding the fundamental physics and establishing model parameters will require data from a host of complementary precision measurements.
 Among these are neutrino mixing-angle and mass measurements (other CENPA expertise!), and the search for neutrinoless double beta decay (again, CENPA experts).
 They include high-precision comparisons of SM predictions with measurement, such as the muon’s anomalous magnetic moment, or the running of the weak mixing angle.
 Technological and facility advances will allow great strides forward in high-sensitivity searches for the permanent electric dipole moments of the neutron, electron, and certain atoms (UW leading effort); in select rare kaon decays; and in charged lepton flavor violation tests for muons and taus.
-Collectively, these low-energy precision experiments are part of the New Standard Model Initiative as prioritized in the 2007 Long Range Plan for Nuclear Science, and emphasized in the 2015 Long Range Plan.
+Collectively, these low-energy precision experiments are part of the New Standard Model Initiative as prioritized in the 2007 Long Range Plan for Nuclear Science, and endorsed in the 2015 and 2023 Long Range Plans.
 They are, in general, interdisciplinary efforts where nuclear physicists either lead or work in close partnership with high-energy and atomic physicists at a variety of facilities worldwide.

 Selected Publications